-- Nine semester hours of graduate work at a 3.0 GPA from a regionally accredited institution may be substituted for the GRE requirement for provisional admission status
+- Nine semester hours of graduate work at a 3.0 GPA from a regionally accredited institution may be substituted for the GRE/MAT requirement for regular admission status

 - The applicant is reminded to check specific admission requirements of the program in which he or she wishes to enroll to determine if there are any additional requirements

 Types of Admission

 Non-degree applicants must meet all requirements for admission to the College of Graduate Studies (minimum cumulative GPA of 2.7 at the undergraduate level, baccalaureate degree, and submission of all academic transcripts).
 Status as a non-degree student is not an admission to a College of Graduate Studies degree or certificate program.
 Non-degree students, including those seeking a graduate certificate, must complete a non-degree application online.
 Non-degree students are required to pay the regular application fee.
 If non-degree students subsequently decide to seek admission to a graduate program, no further application fees will be assessed, but all required credentials must be submitted.

 Non-degree students are ineligible for many types of financial aid (including assistantships awarded by the College of Graduate Studies).
 Non-degree students may seek advisement from the chairperson or program director in the academic area in which they have been permitted to take courses.